-Updated July 14, 2022.
+Updated July 23, 2017.

-(Submit these files through Canvas.)
-Professor McCallum should be able to open all necessary files submitted.
-A good submission should include a VMD Saved State.
-Be careful!
-You need to include the PDB file along with the saved state file!
-In addition, some sort of text file (Word processor file if that's all you can do) is included to describe your answers.
-For example for Assignment 1, you might submit:
+Files should be put into your DropBox folder "Assignment 1".
+Professor McCallum should be able to open all necessary files in this folder.
+VMD "Saved State" files are useful for this purpose.
+Typically, some sort of text file (Word processor file if that's all you can do) is included to describe your answers.

 - Using the solvated micelle PDB file, create a separate selection for each component (dodecyl sulfate, sodium ions, and water).
 Try and create a graphical representation which shows all three components in a clear way.
 You will most likely need to use a different representation for each specie.
 Again, once you are satisfied, save the VMD state to a file, and render an image to JPG.
 Determine the size (diameter) of the micelle using appropriate tools, and compare this to both the size (length) of a amphiphile, and the size of a water molecule.